 Human brain has remained the same for the last 60 000 years.

 To describe the repetition of another’s gestures, expressions or actions there is a saying “aping”.
-The saying describes – in us humans – well a characteristic that is not always thought of as part or our long evolution.
+The saying describes – in us humans – well a characteristic that is not always thought of as a part of our long evolution history.

 You may know that the human brain has remained unchanged for at least the last 60,000 years.
 And this is so despite the fact that the brain has been thought to be a superclastic system.